Unarelith/ZeldaOOL/README.md

-# The Legend of Zelda: Oracle of Time
+# The Legend of Zelda: Oracle of Light

 ### By gnidmoo